ReadyResearchersTemplates/syllabus/README.md

 ##### `DS 600`

 Independent research in data science culminating in the development of a prototype or early draft of a computational artifact.
-Must be taken on the letter-grade basis.
-Must be taken on the letter-grade basis.
+Must be taken  on a letter-grade basis.
 Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.

 ###### Learning Outcomes